zijipia/ZiLink/arduino/ZiLinkEsp32/README.md

 }
 ```

-Provide your device token to authenticate with the platform.
-The library handles WiFi connection and token-based HTTP, WebSocket,
+Provide your device ID and token to authenticate with the platform.
+The library handles WiFi connection and device-specific HTTP,
-or MQTT communication.
+WebSocket, or MQTT communication.